cmdiego/KbWarrior/README.md

      git clean -fdX
      ```

-## 3. Configure the Project with CMake
+## 3. Configure the Project with CMake -- Or skip to step 6
    - Configure the project (cross-platform, generator depends on OS):
      ```bash
      cmake -S . -B build